 - Does this keep the human approval point where it belongs?

-So I added a review gated learning loop where the word “review” matters.
-I do not want the system silently rewriting its own instructions every time a run goes sideways.
+This is where the learning loop belongs.
+The system should notice repeated setup mistakes, weak witness patterns and missing checks, but I do not want it silently rewriting its own instructions every time a run goes sideways.
 That would make the repo drift based on whatever one model happened to infer from one bad run.

 Instead, the agent can propose durable changes as JSON: patch this playbook, add this reference, update this agent instruction, validate with these commands.
 The CLI can render the proposal, validate the target paths and apply it only when explicitly approved.

-That turned repeated mistakes into controlled updates.
-Bad setup assumptions became recipes.
-Weak witness patterns became better witness recipes.
-Harness bugs became concrete checks.
-None of that had to live only in chat history.
+That turns repeated mistakes into controlled updates.
+Bad setup assumptions become recipes.
+Weak witness patterns become better witness recipes.
+Harness bugs become concrete checks.
+None of that has to live only in chat history.

 This is also where AI starts feeling less like a code generator and more like a QA apprentice with a notebook.
 The notebook is not trusted automatically, but it is still useful.